 Otherwise, remember to retarget through other channels.
 Once a customer visited your site, they’re already in the funnel, so you might follow them around on Facebook or other websites with Display Ads to remind them they should buy your product.

-The easiest tool for email marketing is MailChimp, which gives you a lot of options to design your own subscription boxes, emails, email campaigns and build email lists.
+The easiest tool for email marketing is MailChimp, which gives you a lot of options to design your subscription boxes, emails, email campaigns, and build email lists.
 It is extremely easy to use, with also drag-and-drop options and readymade templates for email campaigns.

-Another good and easy to use tool is Sumo Me, which gives you the option of creating customized pop-ups to call the attention of customers and have them subscribe to your newsletter, or free e-books.
-Sumo Me also gives you statistics on websites visits and navigation.
+Another good and easy to use tool is Sumo Me, which gives you the option of creating customized pop-ups to call the attention of customers and have them subscribe to your newsletter or free e-books.
+Sumo Me also gives you statistics on website visits and navigation.
 You can pay for the advanced features, or use the basics for free.

 Following these best practices for ecommerce is a smart way of getting more conversions.

 One of the best ecommerce practices or strategies is to be communicative.
 Have a site that talks to customers.
 Some of the most efficient communicative features are:

 Stress urgency through a banner offering a sale for a specific period